SamCodes96/BlazorFaceRecog/README.md

 The server is configured with an appsettings.json file.
 There are a few different settings available to configure the app:

 #### UseGPU (*boolean*)
 The facial recognition process uses the ONNX runtime.
 This workload can be run on the CPU or on an NVIDIA CUDA enabled GPU.
-By default the app uses the CPU, but it is far less performant.
+By default the app uses the CPU.

-It's worth noting that getting this working can be tricky.
+The performance of GPU rendering can vary and can be tricky to get working nicely.

 More details can be found [here](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html#requirements).
 The version of the ONNX runtime the app uses is 1.9.0.
 The latest version compatible version of CUDA is 11.8.